bsgauthierwebdev/build-20-react-projects/README.md

     - The component uses a custom hook to store the page theme in local storage
     - Based on the local storage value, the page will display either light or dark mode

+ 9. Scroll Indicator
+    - Build a component with a visual scroll indicator to determine how far down the page the user has scrolled.
+    - The component uses useState to determine the length of the page and how far the user has scrolled.
+These figures are divided to find the percentage, which is visually represented at the top of the page.

 --------------------------------------------------------------------------------

 # Getting Started with Create React App